Retired Justice John Paul Stevens calls Kavanaugh's temperament disqualifying: 'Senators should pay attention to this'

 Former Supreme Court Associate Justice John Paul Stevens on Thursday said Brett Kavanaugh's behavior during last Thursday's contentious Judiciary Committee hearing should sink his nomination.

-Kavanaugh, at times emotional and testy, testified that he was the victim of a far-left smear campaign aimed at preventing a generational rightward shift on the Supreme Court.
-In the past several weeks, he has been accused of engaging in gang rapes and sexual misconduct dating back more than three decades -- accusations that he has denied and that the FBI, in a supplemental inquiry concluded earlier this week, could not corroborate.
+Kavanaugh, at times emotional, testified that he was the victim of a far-left smear campaign aimed at preventing a generational rightward shift on the Supreme Court.
+In the past several weeks, he has been accused of engaging in gang rapes and sexual misconduct dating back more than three decades -- claims that he has denied and that the FBI, in a supplemental inquiry concluded earlier this week, could not corroborate.

 FOX NEWS POLLS SHOW KAVANAUGH SLUGFEST WILL LIKELY HELP GOP IN MIDTERMS, AS REPUBLICAN ENTHUSIASM SURGES